Pursuit of Nazi collaborators: France

 Many war criminals were judged only in the 1980s, including Paul Touvier, Klaus Barbie, Maurice Papon and his deputy Jean Leguay.
 The last two were both convicted for their roles in the July 1942 Rafle du Vel' d'Hiv, or Vel' d'Hiv Roundup.
 Famous Nazi hunters Serge and Beate Klarsfeld spent decades trying to bring them to justice.
+Former police chief René Bousquet, who had overseen the Vel' d'Hiv roundup, was indicted for his role in 1991 but was assassinated before his trial.
 A fair number of collaborationists joined the OAS terrorist movement during the Algerian War (1954–62).
 Jacques de Bernonville escaped to Quebec, then Brazil.
 Jacques Ploncard d'Assac became a counselor of Salazar in Portugal.

 Reliable statistics of the death toll do not exist.
 At the low end, one estimate is that approximately 10,500 were executed, before and after liberation.
 "The courts of Justice pronounced about 6,760 death sentences, 3,910 in absentia and 2,853 in the presence of the accused.
 Of these 2,853, 73 percent were commuted by de Gaulle, and 767 carried out.
 In addition, about 770 executions were ordered by the military tribunals.
 Thus the total number of people executed before and after the Liberation was approximately 10,500, including those killed in the épuration sauvage", notably including members and leaders of the milices.
 US forces put the number of "summary executions" following liberation at 80,000.
 The French Minister of the Interior at the time, March 1945, reported that the number executed was 105,000.
 Modern scholarship estimates a total number of summary executions between 10,000 and 15,000.